 Paul Marcelin-Sampson and Pat Spence presented demographic information from the Census and Department of Finances outlining past trends, current ParaCruz use and future projections to develop future ridership projections for ParaCruz.
 Steve Paulson, Metro staff, was acknowledged as inspiration.
 Paul asked Task Force members to focus on the senior population as a percentage of the whole population.
 Pat Spence suggested that if Measure J passes, the senior/disabled transportation funds may not be needed until the later years of the 30-year sales tax measure.
-Paul Marcelin-Sampson projects that the pressures on ParaCruz won't be unbearable until 2030.
+Paul Marcelin-Sampson projects that the pressures on ParaCruz won't be unmanageable until 2030.

-Task Force members noted that: the actual numbers are more important than the percentages, since funds are needed on a cost per ride and advance planning will be necessary to have systems in place to meet the needs, trend have been proven wrong (in 1950, the senior population was 50% of the total population, as compared with the current rate of 10%) and that an annual growth rate in the senior population of 2.5% is substantial.
+Task Force members noted that: the actual numbers are more important than the percentages, since funds are needed on a number of rides/cost per ride basis, advance planning will be necessary to have systems in place to meet the needs, trend have been proven wrong (one member noted that in 1950, the senior population of the City of Santa Cruz was believed to be 50% of the total population, as compared with the current rate of 10%) and that an annual growth rate in the senior population of 2.5% is substantial.